unicode-org/message-format-wg/spec/formatting.md

    ```
    the second call to `:number` composes with the first call.

+   In addition, selector functions compose with formatting functions
+   in the sense that a selector function's _operand_
+   may be the output of any formatting function.

    Implementations SHOULD provide a means for formatting functions
-   to compose with each other.
+   to compose with each other
+   and for formatting functions to compose with selector functions.
    Implementations that provide a means for defining custom functions
    SHOULD provide a means for those functions to return values
    that contain enough information